-- See biography on page 13 of this proxy statement. - Alexander ("Lex") Berthold Hendrik Bakker, Ph.D. has served as our Chief Development Officer since October 2010.
-His responsibilities include strategic scientific leadership, management of pre-clinical and clinical development and manufacturing, business development support, external collaboration and management.
-Prior to joining Merus, Mr. Bakker directed pre-clinical and clinical development at Crucell N.V., a biotechnology company.
-Mr. Bakker holds a Ph.D. in Tumor Immunology from the University of Nijmegen and was a postdoctoral fellow at the DNAX Research Institute. - Cornelis Adriaan ("John") de Kruif, Ph.D. has served as our Chief Technology Officer since January 2013 and previously served as our Chief Scientific Officer from April 2007 to January 2013.
-His responsibilities include management of antibody discovery, antibody platform technology development, antibody engineering, external collaborations, management and operational activities.
-Before joining Merus, from October 2000 to October 2006, he served as a director of antibody discovery for Crucell N.V., a biotechnology company, specializing in vaccines and biopharmaceutical technology.
-Mr. de Kruif holds a Ph.D., in Antibody Engineering from Utrecht University. - 4 Hui Liu, Ph.D. has served as our Chief Business Officer since December 2015 and Head of Merus U.S. since October 2018.
+1 See biography on page 12 of this proxy statement.

+- 2 Hui Liu, Ph.D. has served as our Chief Business Officer since December 2015 and Head of Merus U.S. since October 2018.
 His responsibilities include business development, alliance management, product strategy, finance and Merus operations in the U.S. Prior to joining Merus, Dr. Liu served as Vice President and Global Head, Business Development & Licensing, Oncology, from 2013 to 2015, and as Vice President and Global Head, Business Development & Licensing, Vaccines & Diagnostics, from 2009 to 2012, at Novartis AG.
 Prior to Novartis, Dr. Liu held positions of increasing responsibilities in business development at Pfizer, Inc. from 2004 to 2009 and in the R&D organization at Pfizer and its predecessor company Warner-Lambert from 1997 to 2001.
 From 2001 to 2004, Dr. Liu was an investment banker at Goldman Sachs and Citigroup.
-Dr. Liu holds a Ph.D. in molecular biology and an M.B.A. in finance from the University of Michigan and a B.S. in biology from Peking University. - Peter B. Silverman, J.D. has served the Company since 2014, first as outside counsel, Head of Utrecht since April 2020, General Counsel since February 2018 and our Chief Intellectual Property Officer and Head of US Legal since February 2017.
-His responsibilities include all aspects of the Company's legal and intellectual property matters, and he provides significant contributions to the Company's management and operations of the headquarter in Utrecht.
+Dr. Liu currently serves on the board of directors of RallyBio Corporation.
+Dr. Liu holds a Ph.D. in molecular biology and an M.B.A. in finance from the University of Michigan and a B.S. in biology from Peking University. - 3 Peter B. Silverman, J.D. has served the Company since 2014, first as outside counsel, Head of Utrecht since April 2020, General Counsel since February 2018 and our Chief Intellectual Property Officer and Head of US Legal since February 2017.
+His responsibilities include management of the Company's legal and intellectual property, information technology, facilities and human resource matters, and management and operations of the headquarters in Utrecht.
 Prior to joining Merus, Mr. Silverman was a Partner at Kirkland & Ellis LLP, where he represented numerous life sciences companies concerning an array of legal matters and technologies.
-Mr. Silverman was an associate at Kaye Scholer LLP (now Arnold & Porter Kaye Scholer LLP), and prior to that Mr. Silverman also served as judicial law clerk to U.S. District Court Judge Anne E. Thompson of the District of
+Mr. Silverman was an associate at Kaye Scholer LLP (now Arnold & Porter Kaye Scholer LLP), and prior to that Mr. Silverman also served as judicial law clerk to U.S. District Court Judge Anne E. Thompson of the District of New Jersey.
+He holds a J.D. from Fordham University School of Law, graduating magna cum laude and Order of the Coif.
+He is admitted to practice law in New York.
+Mr. Silverman also holds a B.A. in biology from the University of Rochester. - 4 Andrew Joe, M.D., has served as our Chief Medical Officer since July 2020.
+His responsibilities include overseeing clinical and regulatory strategy and activities at Merus.
+He brings over 20 years of experience in clinical drug development and translational research within industry and academic medicine.
+Dr. Joe served as Vice President, Oncology Department at Sanofi from 2018 to 2020, where he most recently led the immuno-oncology program, which included co-development of LIBTAYO® (cemiplimab-rwlc) with Regeneron in skin, lung and other cancers.
+Previously, he served as Executive Medical Director, Global Clinical Development, Oncology at Merck Sharp & Dohme Corp., from 2015 to 2018, where he led the KEYTRUDA® (pembrolizumab) New Indications Development Team in obtaining the first tumor/histology-agnostic drug approval in Microsatellite Instability-High (MSI-H) cancer, and the first immuno-oncology drug approval in a gynecological malignancy (cervical cancer).
+Dr. Joe also played key roles at Novartis in the global approval of Zykadia® (ceritinib) in ALK-positive lung cancer and at Roche in the global approval of ZELBORAF® (vemurafenib) in BRAF-mutant metastatic melanoma.
+Dr. Joe is an Assistant Professor of Medicine at Columbia University Irving Medical Center.
+He received B.S. degrees in chemistry and biology from the Massachusetts Institute of Technology and an M.D. from the Mount Sinai School of Medicine.